microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

 ## Detailed Design

 ### Requirements
-1. Test data can be declared as properties or in methods and reused by multiple test cases.
+1. Test data can be declared as properties or in methods and and can be by multiple test cases.

 ### Proposed solution
 Here is a solution that meets the above requirements:

-The property storing test data should be declared as static.
+The static property or a static method having test data should be declared as below:
 ```
 [TestClass]
 public class UnitTests